amenabe22/chachata_backend/README.md

 # chachata_backend
-Go Backend server for chachata
+Go Backend server basic setup and boilerplate for trip advisor like system